 Australian Stock Horse

 The Australian Stock Horse is an iconic Aussie breed, its roots tracing back to the horses brought over with the First Fleet in 1788.
 Over the centuries, it has been carefully developed into a superior working horse that can switch from shepherding a flock to mustering a mob of cattle to cutting out a beast in the stockyards to taking the kids to Pony Club.
 Australian Stock Horses often become much-loved members of the family, and you’ll understand why once you’ve ridden them!
 Level-headed, smart, friendly, agile, tough and strong, these horses are no-fuss champions.
-The Noosa Bush & Beach Ride has a beautiful herd of Stock Horses, and you may also be lucky enough to ride them on The Kimberley Ride, The Margaret River Ride, the Craig’s Hut & High Country Ride and the Howqua River Ride.
+The Margaret River Ride has a beautiful herd of Stock Horses, and you may also be lucky enough to ride them on The Kimberley Ride, the Craig’s Hut & High Country Ride and the Howqua River Ride.

 Named after the marshy coastal region in which they have lived since time immemorial, Camargue horses are often called the ‘horses of the sea’ – for they sometimes seem more at home in the crashing waves or wading through the wetlands than on dry land!
 Camargue foals are born with dark brown or black coats that fade as they age, soon becoming white (or technically speaking, grey).
 They certainly look ghostly as they pick their way through the marshes in semi-wild herds.
 And what a contrast against the coal-black bulls that they’re used to herd!
 Not only are they beautiful and totally at one with their environment, when you ride these horses on The Camargue Ride in France, you’ll soon see how powerful, agile, surefooted and gentle they are, too.

 The horse of the gaucho, the Criollo is Argentina’s pride and joy: a compact, strong and agile horse that descends from Andalusians set loose by Spanish settlers, which were later crossed with Thoroughbreds and draft horses.
 Having lived in the wild for many years, natural selection made the Criollo extremely hardy and surefooted.
 After they were again tamed in the 17th century, they became the ultimate estancia horse – agile, intelligent and strong thanks to their Andalusian ancestry and the generations spent living wild.
 They survive and thrive in the harsh weather and often sparse landscapes of their homeland, and relish the chance to put their cattle instincts to good use.
-Criollos are used as guest horses on the Estancia Ride in Torres del Paine, The Patagonia Trail in Argentina and our ride in the Sierras Chicas, Argentina.
+Criollos are used as guest horses on the Estancia Ride in Torres del Paine in Chile, the Canyons & Waterfalls ride in Brazil, The Patagonia Trail in Argentina and our ride in the Sierras Chicas, Argentina.

 The only breed of horse currently living in Iceland, the Icelandic horse by necessity fills every need of the local people, from herding livestock to competing to traversing otherwise inaccessible regions.
 Typically, these horses stand between 13 and 14 hands high – but don’t let their short stature fool you!
 Icelandic horses were brought to Iceland long, long ago by the vikings, and have survived on this inhospitable island with very little human intervention ever since.
 They live outdoors year-round and are often left to roam in a wild state for months at a time.
 Their endurance, strength and bravery will leave you utterly gobsmacked, whether you ride them on the epic Icelandic Wilderness Expedition or the slightly gentler Touch of the Highlands Ride.

 Native to Portugal, the Lusitano is an ancient and much-revered breed that has been used by the Portuguese for cattle work, as a farm horse and as a prized riding horse for uncounted generations.
 The Lusitano is closely related to the Andalusian horse – they were actually considered the same breed until the 1960s!
 Both are descendants of the horses that roamed the Iberian Peninsula as far back as 20-30,000 BC.
 The main points of difference between the two breeds are the Lusitano’s more convex head profile, lower-set tail and more sloped croup.
 Like Andalusians, Lusitanos are powerful, elegant, strong, agile, willing and intelligent.
-You can get to know this breed on our ride in Costa Azul, Portugal.
+You can get to know this breed on our rides in Portugal: Costa Azul, Kingdom of the Lusitano and Alentejo Coast.

 The Mongol horse is possibly the oldest breed of horse in existence.
 Still roaming the grasslands on which their ancestors evolved from Equus ferus into the modern horse, they equal the human population in Mongolia and are vital to the nation’s traditional nomadic way of life.
 Mongol horses’ hardiness and stamina puts all other breeds to shame and makes our horses back at home look like pampered old softies.
 They just keep going!
 These are the horses on which Genghis Khan’s armies conquered half of the known world, and after a day’s riding, you’ll see why – you’ll be lucky if your plucky Mongol horse even breaks a sweat.
 And all of this from horses that stand between 12 and 14 hands high!
 To ride a Mongolian horse in Mongolia is a bucket list item – tick it off with our Khovsgol and Arhangay rides.